zzhu33/scSplitter/README.md

 python3 FASTR.py [options]* --n <input_name> --i <input_directory> --r <output_directory> --ind <bowtie2_index>
 ```
 notes:
-  -syntax is not strictly enforced and inputs can be in any order that is suitable to the user.
+  - syntax is not strictly enforced and inputs can be in any order that is suitable to the user.
-  -the syntax for `--ind <bowtie2_index>` needs to match the Bowtie2 `-x` command; `<bowtie2_index>` is not the full filename of the bowtie index
+  - the syntax for `--ind <bowtie2_index>` needs to match the Bowtie2 `-x` command; `<bowtie2_index>` is not the full filename of the bowtie index
-    -incorrect: `--ind /home/bowtie2_inds/example/example_index.1.bt2`
+    - incorrect: `--ind /home/bowtie2_inds/example/example_index.1.bt2`
-    -correct: `--ind /home/bowtie2_inds/example/example_index`
+    - correct: `--ind /home/bowtie2_inds/example/example_index`

 **Example run:**